flyingmachine/brave-clojure-web/content/1-home.md

   to know the why and how of lisp, functional programming, and immutability.

-Such a quest is fraught with obstacles and dead ends.
-Fear not, however!
-This *guide* is here to *guide* you.
 Make no mistake: you *will* work.
 But together, we'll make the work feel exhilirating, *not* exhausting.
 By the end, you'll be able to use Clojure, one of the most exciting and fun programming languages in existence.

 ## Part 1: Environment Setup